Quick Answer

 Final Summary

-If you want to fall asleep faster tonight naturally, focus on calming your body and reducing stimulation.
+If you want to learn how to fall asleep faster, focus on calming your body and reducing stimulation before bedtime.
 Start with screens off, cooler room temperature, slower breathing, and a consistent bedtime.
-Small nightly habits often create the biggest sleep improvements over time.
+Small nightly habits often create the biggest improvements for people trying to fall asleep faster and sleep more consistently.